 He is a prolific author, whose essays and books have been translated into many languages.
 His articles appear regularly in the pages of major journals such as Tikkun and Buddhist magazines including Tricycle, Lion’s Roar, and Buddhadharma, as well as in a variety of scholarly journals.
 Many of his writings, as well as audio and video talks and interviews, are available on the web.
-He is on the editorial or advisory boards of the journals Cultural Dynamics, Worldviews, Contemporary Buddhism, Journal of Transpersonal Psychology, and World Fellowship of Buddhists Review.
-He is also on the advisory boards of Buddhist Global Relief, the Clear View Project, Zen Peacemakers, and the Ernest Becker Foundation.
+He is on the advisory boards of Buddhist Global Relief, the Clear View Project, Zen Peacemakers, and the Ernest Becker Foundation.

 David lectures nationally and internationally on various topics, focusing primarily on the encounter between Buddhism and modernity: what each can learn from the other.
 He is especially concerned about social and ecological issues.
 A popular recent lecture is “Healing Ecology: A Buddhist Perspective on the Eco-crisis”, which argues that there is an important parallel between what Buddhism says about our personal predicament and our collective predicament today in relation to the rest of the biosphere.
 You can hear David's podcast interview with Wisdom Publications here.
 Presently he is offering workshops on “Transforming Self, Transforming Society” and on Ecodharma: Buddhist Teachings for the End Times, which is also the title of a new book forthcoming in early 2019.
 He also leads meditation retreats.
 (To find out about forthcoming lectures, workshops and retreats, please see the Schedule page.)